-If you had an account with MyLunchMoney -- Your online payments account has been successfully upgraded to MySchoolBucks (www.myschoolbucks.com).
-Your MyLunchMoney registered email address will be your MySchoolBucks username and your current password will stay the same.
+If you had an account with MyLunchMoney, your online payments account has been successfully upgraded to MySchoolBucks.
+Your MyLunchMoney registered email address is your MySchoolBucks username and your current password will stay the same.

 - All of your students, account balances, meal histories, SmartPay (automatic payment) settings and profile details are still available.

 - If you used the MyLunchMoney mobile app on your smartphone, please remove and download the MySchoolBucks mobile app available for iPhone, Android and Windows Phone.

 - Payments made through MySchoolBucks will appear on your bank/credit card statement as the name of the district where your student attends school.

 Go to MySchoolBucks.com to make a deposit.